Dear friends and relatives,

 We wish to thank you for all the support and encouragement that you have given us and our children.
 We see our children as a gift from God, and parenting as an awesome responsibility before God, a task we undertake with fear and trembling, in knowing that much of what they will become will be the result of the examples which we set for them.

 A well known proverb says that we should "Train a child up in the way he should go, and when he is old, he will not depart from it."
 (Pr.
 22:6).
-Every parent has standards which they follow and expectations of their children -- we are no exception to this.
+Parents have standards that they follow, and expectations of their children -- we are no exception to this.

 In this day and age, there are many different value systems that people live by.
 Your value system is your business and you are not accountable to us for it.
 We have chosen to use God's word as a standard (that is, the God of Israel, who has now revealed himself through his Son, Jesus Christ), and commit ourselves to His guidelines.
 As one ancient Israeli leader challenged: "But if serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve...
 But as for me and my household, we will serve the Lord."
 (Joshua 24:15) This is the choice we have made.